-FAX #: 614 - 415-7240 Number of Pages (including cover sheet): Herb Friedman Memo on Avrum Burg FROM: I've boxed the thoughts and Message: opinions which show that his ideas like with mine.
+614-415-7240 FAX #: Number of Pages (including cover sheet): Herb Friedman Memo on Avrum Burg FROM: Message: I've boxed the thoughts and opinions which show meet his ideas jibe with mine.
 That's why I recommended him to you.
 Please call me to morrow between 12.30 and 3.30, if possible.

-Avraham Burg: Raucal conservative or conservative radical?
+Avraham Burg: Radical conservative or conservative radical?